ericmguimaraes/storemanager/README.md

 As a educational proporse project, please feel free to point out any wrongs or ways to improve the project, and also to use it in any way.
 Project avaliable at http://acaidoatleta.herokuapp.com/

-P.S.: I think it ended up a pretty organized project, but please ignore the the misspellings of some plural words, one of the packages that I used had problems with irregular plural nouns.
+P.S.: Please ignore the the misspellings of some plural words, one of the packages that I used had problems with irregular plural nouns.
+Also, ignore the fact that there is only one repository class to manage all the models, it's ugly.

 #Screenshots